A Thorough Hurricane Prep Checklist

-11. Toss out any expiring food, clean cat litter boxes, empty all trash cans in the house, including bathrooms.
+11. Toss out any expired food, clean cat litter boxes, and empty all trash cans in the house, including bathrooms.
 Remove anything that will cause an odor when the A/C is off.
 If you don’t have a trash day pickup before the storm, find a dumpster.

 12. Bring in any yard decor, secure anything that will fly around, secure gates, bring in hoses, potted plants, etc. Bring in patio furniture and grills.

 13. Clean your environment so you have clear, easy escape routes.
 Even if that means temporarily moving furniture to one area.